 An important advantage to the study of music in this liberal arts curriculum is that it allows students the flexibility to pursue varied interests and to expand, rather than limit, their career options.

-Graduates of the music department do many different kinds of work including:
+Graduates of the performing arts department do many different kinds of work including:

 - Arts Administration